zpg6/mcp2003a/README.md

 # mcp2003a

 Rust crate for basic `no_std` LIN Bus communications with MCP2003A LIN Transceiver.
-Uses `embedded-hal` and `embedded-io` traits.
+Uses `embedded-hal` digital traits for GPIO and `embedded-hal-nb` Serial traits for UART.

+- `embedded-hal = "1.0.0"` - Major breaking changes versus 0.2.x implementations.
+- `embedded-hal-nb = "1.0.0"` - Additional non-blocking traits using `nb` crate underneath.

 **⚠️ WORK IN PROGRESS**